bonn0062/GSoD/absolute_beginners.rst

 .. image:: images/np_matplotlib1.png
     :scale: 50 %

+Or a 2D array.
 It's simple to take advantage of the visualization power of Matplotlib.

 ::